facebookresearch/home-robot/src/home_robot_hw/README.md

 - Wrapper around [stretch_body](https://github.com/hello-robot/stretch_body) and [stretch_ros](https://github.com/hello-robot/stretch_ros)
 - Same interface as home_robot_sim

-## Installation: User machine
+## Installation: Workstation

-On the user machine, we install `home_robot_hw` as a pip package containing a client that is capable of connecting to ROS master running on the robot.
+On the workstation, we install `home_robot_hw` as a pip package containing a client that is capable of connecting to ROS master running on the robot.

 After creating a conda env and installing [home_robot](../home_robot) into it,